HumairaAisha/tempconversion/README.md

 # Temperature Converter
-#An application that converter temperature in celsisu,Farenheit and Kelvin
+#An application that converter temperature in celsius,Farenheit and Kelvin